 There is a lot of truth to the saying, “It’s not the heat, it’s the humidity.”
 In reality, both affect our comfort as I learned once on a week-long business trip to Phoenix, Arizona.
-I was at first astonished to see daily high temperatures above 100o F., but soon learned that I could be quite comfortable due to the low (5%) relative humidity.
-By drinking lots of water and wearing loose-fitting cotton clothing, I was quite comfortable for my stay there.
+I was at first astonished to see daily high temperatures above 100o F but soon learned that I could be quite comfortable due to the low (5%) relative humidity.
+By drinking lots of water and wearing loose-fitting cotton clothing, I was quite comfortable during my stay there.

 Says the National Weather Service:

 The Heat Index is a measure of how hot it really feels when relative humidity is factored in with the actual air temperature.
 To find the Heat Index temperature, look at the Heat Index Chart above or check our Heat Index Calculator.
 As an example, if the air temperature is 96°F and the relative humidity is 65%, the heat index–how hot it feels–is 121°F. The red area without numbers indicates extreme danger.
 The National Weather Service will initiate alert procedures when the Heat Index is expected to exceed 105°-110°F (depending on local climate) for at least 2 consecutive days.

 NWS also offers a Heat Index chart for area with high heat but low relative humidity.
 Since heat index values were devised for shady, light wind conditions, exposure to full sunshine can increase heat index values by up to 15°F. Also, strong winds, particularly with very hot, dry air, can be extremely hazardous.